 Conformity and Compliance with International Standards on Auditing

-19. As of June 2005 (date of issue), this HKSA conforms with International Standard on Auditing (ISA) 620 "Using the Work of an Expert".
+19. As of [date of issue] (date of issue), this HKSA conforms with International Standard on Auditing (ISA) 620 "Using the Work of an Expert".
 Compliance with the requirements of this HKSA ensures compliance with ISA 620.